mearleycf/learnit/learnit_project/learnit-project-knowledge - Release 1.md

 # Learnit Project Knowledge - Release 1

-Last Updated: Oct 27, 2024 at 9:07:17 PM
+Last Updated: Oct 30, 2024 at 3:42:00 PM

 ## Notes to the AI

 ### What you need to know

-> Last updated Oct 27, 2024 at 9:07:12 PM
+> Last updated Oct 30, 2024 at 3:42:06 PM

 1. We are doing the following, currently:
     1. ~~Moving to implement Effect's Console logging system~~
     2. ~~Logger testing page created at /logTesting~~
     3. ~~Need to fix typescript errors in runLog function params~~
-    4. Sentry integration not working--logs not appearing in dashboard
-    5. Need to verify logging levels are working as expected
+    4. Convert current seeding process into a state machine using Effect
-    6. Need to implement better structured logging and add context
+    5. Need to implement better structured logging and add context
-    7. In the process of creating the separate seeder files for the remaining tables (we've done courses; need to do the rest)
+    6. In the process of creating the separate seeder files for the remaining tables (we've done courses; need to do the rest)
-        1. [x] Courses
+        1. [x] Courses (convert to state machine)
         2. [] Chapters
         3. [] Sections
         4. [] Exercises